alexanian/socratic-form-microscopy/_posts/2017-01-30-trump-is-marius-not-caesar.md

 I do think the first five points in Dr. Zunger's analysis are fairly sound.
 I'm not sure if they are true, but they're certainly plausible.
 It is true, for example, that it is unusual to file papers for re-election so quickly.
 Barack Obama didn't file his re-election form <a href="http://www.fec.gov/press/press2011/presidential_form2nm.shtml">until 2011</a>.
 Whether this means that Trump will use campaign donations to enrich his family remains to be seen, but the necessary public disclosures of campaign expenses make this falsifiable.
 Give it a year and we'll know.

 Unfortunately, the 6th point is much more speculative.
 Dr. Zunger believes that it is likely that Trump received a large share in the Russian gas giant Rosneft in payment for winning the election and (presumably) lifting Russian sanctions in the future.
 Dr. Zunger relies on a recently announced and difficult to trace sale of 19.5% of Rosneft, which is close to the 19% claimed in the Steele papers (which should be the first red flag).
 But the <a href="http://www.reuters.com/article/us-russia-rosneft-privatisation-insight-idUSKBN1582OH">AP article he links</a> sheds some serious doubt on this claim.
 It makes it clear that it isn't the whole 19.5%, €10 billion stake in Rosneft that has disappeared, only a "small" €2 billion portion of it.
-Between this contradiction and the inherent unreliability of the Steele papers, I'm disinclined to believe that this represents a real transfer of wealth from Russia to Trump <em id="b1"><a href="#1">[1]</a></em>.
+Between this contradiction and the inherent unreliability of the Steele papers, I'm disinclined to believe that this represents a real transfer of wealth from Russia to Trump[^1].

 This point, although relatively minor, represents an inflection point in Dr. Zunger's post, where it shifts from insightful analysis to shaky speculation.